jacknot/justin.duch.me/_posts/nerd_sniped.md

 I find people who collect rubber ducks to be weirdos.
 I’m not doing this one.

 ### Video Games
-This is probably the only accurate item in this entire blog.
+This is probably the only accurate item in this entire post.
 That’s because I have first hand experience with it.

 According to SteamDB, I have 678 games on Steam, with an average price of US$16.95.
 Now 678 isn’t as big as most hardcore collectors, but it’s still a lot more than most people, so I think it’s pretty accurate.